dfredell/AuroraDMX/README.md

 # Bugs #

 * Can't find ArtNet
-* Black options on some devices
+* -Black options on some devices-
 * Cue fade at 0

 # Features #